johnpatrickmorgan/TCACoordinators/README.md

 ## Limitations

-SwiftUI does not currently allow more than one screen to be pushed, presented or dismissed in a single update, though it is possible to pop any number of views in one update.
+SwiftUI does not currently support all possible mutations of the screens array.
+It does not allow more than one screen to be pushed, presented or dismissed in a single update.
+It's possible to pop any number of screens in one update for navigation flows but not for presentation flows.
+Hopefully, these limitations are temporary.